Technology-Notes/GeForce-Now-Cloud-developer-wiki/Integration-Steps-For-CPP-Developers.md

 <dl><a name="cpp_api" /></dl>
 ## 4. Add GFN Link API Calls
-Lastly, you'll need to place Grid API calls in the appropriate locations in your code.
+Lastly, you'll need to place GFN API calls in the appropriate locations in your code.
 See the GFN Link API Methods section for a detailed explanation of each method.

-You will need to include `GFNLinkSDK_CAPI.h` from any file that calls into the Grid API.
+You will need to include `GFNLinkSDK_CAPI.h` from any file that calls into the GFN API.

 Note that in order to prevent any name collisions, all C/C++ API methods use the `GFNLinkSDK` namespace.